Workiva/react_testing_library/doc/migration_guides/expectations.md

 </details>

-This component is just a form with a few different types of inputs and a button that requires every input (or group) to have a value before being enabled.
+This component is just a form with a few different types of inputs, along with a button that requires every input (or group) to have a value before being enabled.
 A test verifying that the input values and button update as expected could have looked like:

 ```dart
 import 'package:over_react/over_react.dart';